spacetelescope/jdaviz/docs/cubeviz/import_data.rst

 The first way you can load your data into the Cubeviz application is by clicking the :guilabel:`Import` button at the top left of the application's user interface.
-This opens a dialogue where the user can enter the path of file that can be parsed as a :class:`~spectral_cube.SpectralCube` or :class:`~specutils.Spectrum1D` in the text field:
+This opens a dialogue where the user can navigate their local file system (single clicks enter a new folder) and can select the path of file that can be parsed as a :class:`~spectral_cube.SpectralCube` or :class:`~specutils.Spectrum1D`:

 .. image:: img/cubeviz_import_data.png